 There are many good reasons for planning to arrive in France a few days early.
 And even more for spending a few extra days in Avignon.
 Not only is there loads to see and do with-in the city walls, there are sights to see and things to do just a short drive away.
 With that in mind, we’ve put together a few pre-trip options for you to consider.

-Though our barge adventure doesn’t begin until Saturday evening (May 21), I recommend arriving a few days earlier to get straight on the time change and make sure you have an opportunity to see and experience some of the things Provence has to offer that won’t be included in the barge itinerary.
+Though our barge adventure doesn’t begin until Saturday evening (May 21 for Trip 1 and May 28 for Trip 2), I recommend arriving a few daysbefore-hand to get straight on the time change and make sure you have an opportunity to see and experience some of the things Provence has to offer that won’t be included in the barge itinerary.
 To that end, I’ve put together few pre-trip options for you to consider.

 Let’s begin with a stay at the lovely Hotel le Magnan, a small boutique located just inside the city walls, an easy walk to and from the train station and within walking distance of just about everything else you’ll want to see and do in Avignon.

 Hotel le Magnan

 I first stumbled upon the Hotel le Magnan a couple of years ago, and all I could think was that I wanted to come back.
 The rooms are charming, well appointed, and clean.
 The staff is friendly, helpful, and accommodating.
 And best of all, the hotel has a lovely outdoor courtyard where we can gather as a group and play and sing.
 Or where you can simply enjoy some quiet time with an aperitif or little snack.

 The hotel has offered us a special group rate of $115/night for a single room and $142/night for a double.
 Both include a traditional (and ample) continental breakfast for each guest.
 (Remember this is France.
 You’re not going to get powdered eggs, questionable sausage, or pre-packaged, indestructible, “blueberry” muffins.